Mont Blanc TMB Circuit

 We begin by driving a short distance down the Chamonix valley to Les Houches and then taking the Bellevue cable car to the Col de Voza.
 This avoids a steep and relentless slog right at the beginning of the trek.
 Many climbers heading for Mont Blanc also use this cable car.
 We descend gently to cross the melt stream of the giant Bionnassy Glacier by a swaying bridge before climbing to the Col de Tricot (2120m) from where we begin to have magnificent views of the glacial chaos of the north face of the Domes de Miage.
 The path descends steeply at first to the homely Miage refuge in the Miage glacial valley.
 Here we will have a rest before heading up over another pass before heading down into the charming hamlet of les Contamines, where we spend the night.
 Les Contamines inhabits the valley floor with the spire of the old church reflecting the magnificent rocky mountains that surround.
 Les Contamines is the last major settlement before Courmayeur in Italy.
 Overnight in charming local hotel.
 (B, L, D)

-DAY 4 : Les Contamines to Refuge de Mottet 8hrs
+DAY 4 : Les Contamines to le Chapieux 7/8hrs.

 From here, glaciers slowly pour off the massif, creating amazing valleys and wonderful waterfalls during the summer.
-If the weather is fine we will be able to take a high route towards our final destination of Refugio Monte Bianco, otherwise we will take the valley floor through lush grasslands and glacial moraine fields.
-From Refugio Monte Bianco, a wonderful patio overlooks Glacier de la Brenva (a great spot for an afternoon wine).
+If the weather is fine we will be able to take a high route towards our final destination of Courmayeur, otherwise we will take the valley floor through lush grasslands and glacial moraine fields.
+Courmayeur is a wonderful Italian town with great views of Monte Bianco.
 (B, L, D)

 Here we will have lunch and dinner Italian style.
 (B)

 After a relaxing breakfast we set off up a path from Courmayeur crossing a torrent then climbing steeply through thick larch forests (some of the most beautiful on the trail) on a good path to the refuge Bertone (1989m).
 This is a great place for a cappuccino.
-From there we ascend the Mont de la Saxe ridge, a wide grassy ridge dotted with wildflowers which has superb views of the Italian side of Mont Blanc and the South face of the Grandes Jorasses, before crossing the airy summits of la Tete Bernarda (2534m and la Tete de la Tronche 2584m).
-After a couple of hours, we reach Refuge Bonatti before heading down to the valley floor to la Vachey.
-(B, L, D)
+From there, if the weather is good we can take the high rout ascending the Mont de la Saxe ridge, a wide grassy ridge dotted with wildflowers which has superb views of the Italian side of Mont Blanc and the South face of the Grandes Jorasses, before crossing the airy summits of la Tete Bernarda (2534m and la Tete de la Tronche 2584m).
+After three and a half hours, we reach Refuge Bonatti before heading down to the valley floor to Val Ferret.
+Low route alternative would be an easier option with less altitude gain, and also with a reduction of the final time (B, L, D)

-DAY 8: La Vachey to La Fouly 6hrs
+DAY 8: Val Ferrety to La Fouly 6hrs.

 This morning we head up to the Grand Col Ferret the frontier between Italy and Switzerland.
 Along the way we will stop at Refuge Elena for a morning tea or coffee.
 There are spectacular views towards Mont Dolent whose summit divides three countries, Italy, France and Switzerland.
 From there we head down to la Peule which is a great place for lunch.
 Here we will have a warm meal of local produce such as cheeses and breads (delicious).
 From here it is another 2 hours through wildflower meadows along sinuous streams to the village of La Fouly where we will check into the delightful Hotel Edelweiss (B, L, D)